 Why take the extra time and effort to implement cross-platform?

 Money!
 At Backblaze we run Linux in our datacenter because it’s free (among other reasons), and every penny we save in datacenter costs is a penny earned to Backblaze.
-At the same time, 90+ percent of the world’s desktops run Windows and virtually all of the remaining desktops run Apple Macintosh.
+At the same time, over 90% of the world’s desktops run Windows and virtually all of the remaining desktops run Apple Macintosh.
 Supporting the major desktop platforms and free datacenter platform maximizes our opportunity.

 Another reason to implement cross-platform is that it raises the overall quality of the code.
 The compilers on each platform differ slightly, and can provide excellent warnings and hints on a section of code that “compiled without error” on another platform but would crash in some cases.
 The debugger and run-times also differ on each platform, so sometimes a problem that is stumping the programmer in Microsoft Visual Studio on Windows will show its base cause quickly in Xcode on the Macintosh, or vice versa.
 You also benefit from the tools available on all the target platforms, so if gprof helps the programmer debug a performance issue then it is a quick compiler flag away on Linux, but not readily available on Windows or Xcode.